lifeanddeath/oracle-certification-javaSE8-programmer/exceptions/exceptions_notes.md

 point, we have completed the inner try statement that ran on lines 34–44.
 The outer catch block then sees an exception was thrown and catches it on line 45; it adds "done" to result.

+## Recognizing Common Exception Types

+You need to recognize three types of exceptions for the OCA exam: runtime exceptions, checked exceptions, and errors.
+We’ll look at common examples of each type.
+For the exam, you’ll need to recognize which type of an exception it is and whether it’s thrown by the JVM or a programmer.
+So you can recognize them, we’ll show you some code examples for those exceptions.

+## Runtime Exceptions

+Runtime exceptions extend RuntimeException.
+They don’t have to be handled or declared.
+They can be thrown by the programmer or by the JVM.
+Common runtime exceptions include the following:

+*ArithmeticException* Thrown by the JVM when code attempts to divide by zero

+*ArrayIndexOutOfBoundsException* Thrown by the JVM when code uses an illegal index to access an array

+*ClassCastException* Thrown by the JVM when an attempt is made to cast an exception to a subclass of which it is not an instance

+*IllegalArgumentException* Thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument

+*NullPointerException* Thrown by the JVM when there is a null reference where an object is required

+*NumberFormatException* Thrown by the programmer when an attempt is made to convert a string to a numeric type but the string doesn’t have an appropriate format

+## Checked Exceptions

+Checked exceptions have Exception in their hierarchy but not RuntimeException.
+They must be handled or declared.
+They can be thrown by the programmer or by the JVM.
+Common runtime exceptions include the following:

+*FileNotFoundException* Thrown programmatically when code tries to reference a file that does not exist

+*IOException* Thrown programmatically when there’s a problem reading or writing a file

+For the OCA exam, you only need to know that these are checked exceptions.
+Also keep in mind that FileNotFoundException is a subclass of IOException, although the exam will remind you of that fact if it comes up.
+You’ll see these two exceptions in more detail on the OCP exam.